xcart/xcart-docs/_pages/kb_en/general_setup/beginners_guide.md

 ## Sales channels (if applicable)

-After you launch your online store, your business might benefit from adding some other online channels to your X-Cart store.
+After you launch your online store, your business might benefit from adding some other {% link "online sales channels" ref_ybdJste8 %} to your X-Cart store.
 There are several online channels that you can add to X-Cart when selling online.
 These channels are optional, but each can be used to maximize your store's audience.

 - [Amazon](https://www.x-cart.com/sell-online/how-to-sell-on-amazon.html "Beginners Guide")
 - [eBay](https://www.x-cart.com/sell-online/how-to-sell-on-ebay.html "Beginners Guide")